rkuo2000/NPCpy/README.md

   <img src="https://raw.githubusercontent.com/cagostino/npcpy/main/npcpy/npcsh.png" alt="npcsh logo" width=250></a>
 </p>

 - `npcsh`: a bash-replacement shell (`npcsh`) that can process bash, natural language, or special macro calls. `npcsh` detects whether input is bash or natural language and processes it accordingly.

-Users can specify whether natural language cinnabds are processed agentically (i.e. an NPC reviews and decides to pass to other NPCs or to use tools), conversationally (the NPC generates a response which the user can approve to run) or directly through bash execution (the NPC responds by generating executable bash code which is then processed automatically in the shell.
+    - Users can specify whether natural language commands are processed in one of three ways:
+        - agentically (i.e. an NPC reviews and decides to pass to other NPCs or to use tools),
+        - conversationally (the NPC generates a response which the user can approve to run)
+        - directly through bash execution (the NPC responds by generating executable bash code which is then processed automatically in the shell.

+        Switching between the modes within the session is straightforward and the user can specify the default mode in the `.npcshrc` file described in greater detail below.
+The default mode is agentic, but the user can switch by typing `/chat` to switch to conversational mode or `/cmd` to switch to bash execution mode.
     <details>  <summary>Click to see some examples</summary>

+    - Web searching
+        ```
-    - Web searching (`/search -p perplexity 'cal bears football schedule'`)
+        /search -p perplexity 'cal bears football schedule'
+        ```
     - One shot sampling
         ```
         /sample 'prompt'